datasciencenw/datasciencenw.github.io/pages/about.md

 ### Clean

-Simple, elegant, *clean* solutions with no excess junk.
-We'd much rather provide a clean, 1 page / 100 line of code solution that does exactly what you want (and nothing more) rather than a 100 page / 10,000 line of code solution that includes a bunch of junk you don't want or will never use.

-We take pride in our work.
-We don't want our solutions to be used once only to fall into a prgramming dustbin.
-Rather, we want them to be expanded, refined, and far outlive their original use-case.
-For this reason, all of our work is extensively documented, fully tested, and scaleable.
+<q>The best solution in the world is useless (even worse than useless) if it is never used.</q>

+The best way to ensure a solution is never used is to make it complicated, confusing and unintuitive.
+We don't do that.
+We provide simple, elegant, *clean* solutions with no excess junk.
+Clean solutions are those that are actually used and can be refined, expanded, and ultimately far out-live their original use-case.
+For this reason, we strive to provide solutions that are fully documented with examples, vignettes, and supporting visualisations that stakeholders with no statistical background can understand.

 ### Insightful

-We don’t just provide applied solutions, we provide actionable *insights* that will .
-For example, in
+We don’t just strive to hit numbers, such as maximising prediction accuracy or minimising code time.
+We also emphasize creating solutions that provide actionable *insights* to your problems.

+## Get in touch

+Got questions about how we work or want to discuss a potential project?
+Go to our [Contact Us](contact.html) page.

 ## Our Influences